Deniz Giafer

-Deniz Giafer (born 11 May 2001) is a Romanian professional footballer who plays as a centre back for Dinamo București.
+Deniz Giafer (Dobrujan Tatar: Deñíz Ğafer; born 11 May 2001) is a Romanian professional footballer who plays as a centre back for Liga II club 1599 Șelimbăr, on loan from Bihor Oradea.

 Club career

 Dinamo București

 While a junior at Dinamo in 2017, Giafer traveled to Portugal club Benfica for a trial and he came close to sign for them, but the transfer failed due to Dinamo's demands.
 He made his Liga I debut for Dinamo București against FC Voluntari on 19 July 2021.